Rate Categories and Utility GroupsBack

 GENERAL RATE CATEGORIES

-The land valuation used for general rates is provided by the Queensland Department of Natural Resources and Mines, as is the Land Use Code.
-Contact the Department on 07 4447 9125 if you have a question on the 'land use definition' and/or the land valuation applied to a rateable assessment.
+The land valuation used for general rates is provided by the Queensland Department of Natural Resources, Mines and Energy, as is the Land Use Code.
+Contact the Department on 13 QGOV (13 74 68) if you have a question on the 'land use definition' and/or the land valuation applied to a rateable assessment.

 There are 23 differential rate categories.
 All differential categories have a unique description, and are allocated a 'rate in the dollar' and a 'minimum general levy' once each year at Council's budget meeting.